graphops/launchpad-starter/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-**WARNING: Launchpad is ALPHA quality software.
-We are rapidly iterating to create the best UX for Indexers.
-Expect API-breaking changes for the next few weeks.
-Contributors are very welcome.**

 ## Introduction

 Launchpad is a toolkit for running a Graph Protocol Indexer on Kubernetes.
 It aims to provide the fastest path to production multi-chain indexing, with sane security and performance defaults.
 It should work well whether you have a single node cluster or twenty.
 It is comprised of an opinionated set of tools on your local machine, layered over one another to provide a declarative workflow to manage your deployments stack.